awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-requests.md

 }
 ```

+### Tagging a new Spot Fleet and the instances and volumes that it launches<a name="tag-new-spot-fleet-and-resources"></a>

-**To tag a new Spot Fleet request and the instances that it launches using the AWS CLI**
+**To tag a new Spot Fleet request and the instances and volumes that it launches using the AWS CLI**
-To tag a Spot Fleet request when you create it, and to tag the instances when they are launched by the fleet, configure the Spot Fleet request configuration as follows:
+To tag a Spot Fleet request when you create it, and to tag the instances and volumes when they are launched by the fleet, configure the Spot Fleet request configuration as follows:

 **Spot Fleet request tags:**
 + Specify the tags for the Spot Fleet request in `SpotFleetRequestConfig`\.